j-d-carmichael/quilk/README.md

 ### Last update
 - Just added the [email](#email-the-quilk-logs) module.
 This is a direct mapping to the popular node-mailer package.
 We found when using quilk that it would be nice when a build on the testing server failed or succeeded.. just configure some email details and plonk a use of the email module in a release post block and hey presto we all now know instantly when a build failed (it also captures all the console logs and includes these in the email too).
 See the [kitchen sink quilk.json](#example-kitchen-sink-quilkjson) for more.
+- The email module can be configured with hard-coded values or environment variables, see the kitchen sink json for examples
 - The release commands can now be 1 of 3 formats.
 A straight up exec, pass as a simple string.
 A spawn, each bit of output is dumped to the console as and when it is outputted, pass a numeric array with the first param being the program.
 Modules, just as before... see the kitchen sink release block for an exmaple of all 3.
 - 3rd party quilk modules, either private (relative to current project level) or public (package from npm).
 Take a look at the [Custom modules](#custom-modules) for more info.

 ### Next
-- Option to use env variables for the email module so as not to have to keep them in the config in plain text
+- Add support for sendmail in the email module
 - Normalise all the logs over all existing module
 - Improve the docs